thiagosommerfeld/linux-server-hardening/README.md

 Added a new Custom TCP rule allowing incoming traffic on port `717`.

 ## 📈 Results
 Following the implementation, the server became resilient to common network scanners (e.g., Nmap), immune to SSH password cracking (Brute Force/Dictionary attacks), and now remediates security flaws automatically.
+The server no longer responds to ICMP ping requests, reducing its visibility to automated botnets